aidanshin/MassOfJupiter/README.md

 \frac{GM}{R^2} = v^2
 \tag{1.2}
 \end{equation}
-Since, the moons are in circular motion, the velocity can be written as
+Since the moons are in circular motion, the velocity can be written as
 \begin{equation}
 v=\frac{2 \pi R}{T}
 \tag{1.3}